hamzayassin/docs/docs/cs2/plugins/cs2-plugins-openprefireprac.md

 title: "OpenPrefirePrac"
 ---

 An open-source CounterStrikeSharp powered server-side practicing plugin for CS2.
-It provides multiple prefire practices on competitive map pool maps and support multiplayer practicing concurrently.
+It provides multiple prefire practices on competitive map pool maps and supports multiplayer practicing concurrently.

-## Start prefire practice in game
+## Start prefire practice in-game
-Send "`!prefireon`" in chatbox.
+Send `!prefireon` in the chatbox.

 ## Commands
 There are also some shortcut commands you can use.